Skip to main content

 Watch the playlist here:

-Participants in the EU-PROMENS Mental Health Exchange in Czechia - hear from a psychotherapist, a high school teacher, a volunteer at psychosocial programmes and and other professionals about their insights, learnings, and recommendations.
+Participants in the EU-PROMENS Mental Health Exchange in Czechia - hear from a psychotherapist, a high school teacher, a volunteer at psychosocial programmes and other professionals about their insights, learnings, and recommendations.

 Watch the playlist here: